Gagik I of Armenia

 Gagik I (Գագիկ Ա) was a Bagratid king of Armenia who reigned between 989 and 1020, under whom Bagratid Armenia reached its height and enjoyed a period of uninterrupted peace and prosperity.
+He was the second son of the Armenian King Ashot III the Merciful and Queen Khosrovanuysh, the younger brother of Smbat II of Armenia, and the older brother of King Gurgen I of Lori (Tashir-Dzoraget).
+The years of Gagik's reign are considered the "Golden Age" of medieval Armenia.